CobayaSampler/cobaya/docs/sampler_mcmc.rst

 .. warning::

    The :math:`R-1` diagnostics is a necessary but not sufficient condition for convergence.
 Most realistic cases should have converged when :math:`R-1` is small enough, but harder ones, such as multimodal posteriors with modes farther apart than their individual sizes, may mistakenly report convergence if all chains are stuck in the same mode (or never report it if stuck in different ones).
+Using a smaller value of ``Rminus1_cl_stop`` can ensure better exploration of the tails of the distribution, which may be important if you want to place robust limits on parameters or make 2D constraint plots.

 .. _mcmc_progress: